The-Geology-Guy/GEOSLAM/README.md

 6. Determine errors relative to the 1st Nodal Plane
 7. Calculate light direction for hill-shade map
 8. Calculate the 7 swaths using the `swath_calc` function
-9. Determine Seismo-Lineament Boundaries using the `get_shade` function (_there also may be a need to fill in some gaps in the boundary area, to do this, specify where the gaps are on the map via the 'corners_fill' attribute -- see the [SLAM Wiki](https://github.com/The-Geology-Guy/SLAM/wiki) for more information_)
+9. Determine Seismo-Lineament Boundaries using the `get_shade` function (_there also may be a need to fill in some gaps in the boundary area, to do this, specify where the gaps are on the map via the 'corners_fill' attribute -- see the [GEOSLAM Wiki](https://github.com/The-Geology-Guy/GEOSLAM/wiki) for more information_)
-10. Plot the focal mechanism and Seismo-Lineament boundaries on a map using any of the map types available -- (_see the [SLAM Wiki](https://github.com/The-Geology-Guy/SLAM/wiki) for more information_)
+10. Plot the focal mechanism and Seismo-Lineament boundaries on a map using any of the map types available -- (_see the [GEOSLAM Wiki](https://github.com/The-Geology-Guy/GEOSLAM/wiki) for more information_)

 Once again, this is a simple overview of a typical SLAM task.
 This is in no way the limit of what can be done.
-See the [SLAM Wiki](https://github.com/The-Geology-Guy/SLAM/wiki) for more information.
+See the [GEOSLAM Wiki](https://github.com/The-Geology-Guy/GEOSLAM/wiki) for more information.

 ### System Requirements